 College was my first time away from home.
-I was a whole 30 minutes away from my parents, but the contrast between my Bronx neighborhood and the small college campus (the White Plains campus, which is the Law School today) was significant.
+I was a whole 30 minutes away from my parents, but the contrast between my Bronx neighborhood and the small college campus (what is now Pace's Haub Law Campus) was significant.
 I think that time away from my household, making independent decisions about my interests and direction, was crucial to my development as a journalist and as a leader.
 I believe that I would not have grown as much at a school in the city.
 The ability to live on campus and still be close to my Puerto Rican family was perfect for me and my parents.

 The most meaningful aspect of this work for me is to be able to influence policy, to bring a new perspective, and to constantly focus on how we can improve and make sure all of these systems [in criminal justice services] consider the humanity of everyone involved.

 Before entering public office, you had a very successful, award-winning career in journalism, with roles at WNYC, WCBSAM, and, later, as the first woman to be named editor-in-chief and to serve as CEO and publisher of El Diario, the country’s largest Spanish language newspaper.
 As both a woman and a Latina, were there challenges that you faced, and if so, how did you overcome them?

 I had a wonderful 30-year career in media.
 I worked at jobs that I loved.
 I learned so much and had the opportunity to lead teams, to influence public opinion, and to empower the Latino community.
 I had many challenges as a woman and a Latina both inside my own newsroom and outside in the world.